joonalaurila0/hotelapp/gateway/README.md

 Gateway enforces OAuth 2.0 as the security protocol to secure the APIs it exposes at the edge.
 Only authenticated clients are granted access to the services.

-Note that gateway creates automated route mappings based on the eureka service ids, but if no service instances are running, teh gateway will not exposes the routes.
+Note that gateway creates automated route mappings based on the eureka service ids, but if there are no service instances are running, the gateway will not exposes the routes.
 [More about automated mappings](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/#the-discoveryclient-route-definition-locator)

 [Actuator API](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/#actuator-api)